curl/everything-curl/http-redirects.md

 within the same "transfer".

-So if you want the credentials to also get sent to the following host names even though they're not the same as the original - presumably because you trust them and know that there's no harm in doing that - you can tell curl that it is fine to do so by using the `--location-trusted` option.
+So if you want the credentials to also get sent to the following host names even though they're not the same as the original—presumably because you trust them and know that there's no harm in doing that—you can tell curl that it is fine to do so by using the `--location-trusted` option.

-# Non-HTTP Redirects
+# Non-HTTP redirects

 Browsers support more ways to do redirects that sometimes make life complicated to a curl user as these methods are not supported or recognized by